cat /proc/mdstat

 mdadm /dev/md0 --fail /dev/sdb1; mdadm /dev/md0 --remove /dev/sdb1; mdadm /dev/md0 --add /dev/sdd1; mdadm --manage /dev/md0 --run

-Option D is correct because after physically removing the failed disk (sdb), the administrator must first mark the device as failed using `--fail`, then remove it with `--remove`, add the new disk (sdd1) with `--add`, and finally run `--run` to ensure the array is activated if it was stopped or degraded.
+After physically removing the failed disk (sdb), the administrator must first mark the device as failed using `--fail`, then remove it with `--remove`, add the new disk (sdd1) with `--add`, and finally run `--run` to ensure the array is activated if it was stopped or degraded.
 The `--run` flag is necessary because a RAID1 array with a missing device may not automatically start; this command forces the array to become active so the rebuild can begin.
+Note that the question does not involve filesystem extension; the focus is on the correct sequence for replacing a disk in a RAID array.

 Answer analysis